Pati Solomona Tyrell: Biography

 Tyrell was born in Hamilton of Samoan descent.
-His father was Apulu Solomona Tyrell from the village of Faleasiu, Samoa and his mother was Aoatea Tyrell from the village of Fagali'i, Samoa.
+His father is Apulu Solomona Tyrell from the village of Faleasiu, Samoa and his mother is Aoatea Tyrell from the village of Fagali'i, Samoa.

 Tyrell attended Fairfield Primary School, Fairfield Intermediate and Hamilton Boys' High School, graduating in 2010.
-He relocated to Auckland to study a Bachelor of Creative Arts program at the Manukau Institute of Technology, based in Otara, graduating in 2017.
+He relocated to Auckland to study a Bachelor of Creative Arts programme at the Manukau Institute of Technology, based in Otara, graduating in 2017.

 Tyrell is co-founder of the art collective FAFSWAG, and one of the principal photographers.
 FAFSWAG is the first brown queer arts collective who have been significant in New Zealand.
 It was established in 2013.
-FAFSWAG is formed of ten Pacific and Māori artists: Ermaine Dean, Falencie Filipo, Tanu Gago, Tapuaki Helu, Elyssia Wilson Heti, Nahora Ioane, Hōhua Ropate Kurene, Moe Laga-Toleafoa, Ilalio Loau, Tim Swann, Tyrell and James Waititi.
+FAFSWAG is formed of nine Pacific and Māori artists: Jermaine Dean, Falencie Filipo, Tanu Gago, Tapuaki Helu, Elyssia Wilson Heti, Nahora Ioane, Moe Laga-Toleafoa, Tim Swann, Tyrell and James Waititi.
 They are known socially for Auckland's underground vogue ball scene and for collective interdisciplinary works based on transforming the visual representation of the Pacific queer brown bodied chronology within Aotearoa, New Zealand.
+In 2022, FAFSWAG participated in Documenta fifteen with site-specific works.

 In 2018 Tyrell was nominated for the Walters Prize for Fāgogo, a video work subsequently purchased by Auckland Art Gallery.

 Tyrell has a strong focus on performance and lens based mediums.
 He creates content that draws from personal experiences growing up in the Pacific brown bodied and queer diaspora within New Zealand in hopes to bring awareness for Pasifika queerness in New Zealand.

 Tyrell utilises lens-based media to create visually engaging artworks that explore ideas of urban Pacific queer identity through interdisciplinary visual art, in hope to give a voice and something for the younger queer Pasifika communities to visualise and see.